-In the world of Canadian government affairs, Ryan Banfield is both a rising professional and an enthusiastic, passionate fan.
+Hello.
+My name is Ryan Banfield.
+In the world of Canadian government affairs, I am both a rising professional and an enthusiastic, passionate fan.

-Ryan was born in Toronto and grew up in Orangeville, Ontario and Richmond Hill, Ontario.
-When Ryan was in high school, the popularization of politics in the mid-2010s introduced Ryan to the complex and fascinating world of government affairs.
-This developed within him a deep interest in public policy.
-Like many other young people, Ryan gravitated towards government affairs because of the potential for policy to help improve the lives of large numbers of people.
+I was born in Toronto and grew up in Orangeville, Ontario and Richmond Hill, Ontario.
+When I was in high school, the popularization of politics in the mid-2010s introduced me to the complex and fascinating world of government affairs.
+This caused a deep interest in public policy to develop within me.
+Like many other young people, I gravitated towards government affairs because I believed that public policy has the potential to help improve the lives of large numbers of people.

-Ryan’s growing passion for policy led him to dedicate his professional career to the Government of Canada.
-He decided to pursue a Joint Honours Bachelor’s of Social Science degree in Public Administration and Political Science at the University of Ottawa with the intention of using that to help him build a career as a policymaker for the federal government.
-His interest in public sector affairs has only grown ever since.
+My passion for policy led me to dedicate my professional career to the Government of Canada.
+I decided to pursue a Joint Honours Bachelor’s of Social Science degree in Public Administration and Political Science at the University of Ottawa with the intention of using that to help me build a career as a policymaker for the federal government.
+My interest in public sector affairs has only grown ever since.

-In 2019, at the beginning of his first university term, Ryan joined the Fulcrum, which is the University of Ottawa’s English-language independent student newspaper.
-During the 2019 Canadian federal election campaign, Ryan led the Fulcrum’s efforts to interview as many local candidates as possible.
+In 2019, at the beginning of my first university term, I joined the Fulcrum, which is the University of Ottawa’s English-language independent student newspaper.
+During the 2019 Canadian federal election campaign, I led the Fulcrum’s efforts to interview as many local candidates as possible.
 The end result of this project was a series of six articles.
-Five of these six articles became the top five most popular articles on the Fulcrum’s website during the time leading up to the election.
+Five of these six articles became the top five most popular articles on the Fulcrum’s website during the period leading up to the election.

-In early 2020, Ryan started working on his largest journalism project: an exploration of rise in the University of Ottawa’s tuition fees over time.
+In early 2020, I started working on my largest journalism project: an exploration of the rise in the University of Ottawa’s tuition fees over time.
 The project began as an idea to simply graph the University of Ottawa’s tuition over time and to briefly explain the factors that influenced these trends.
 In the summer of 2020, however, the project grew and evolved into an ambitious synopsis of how undergraduate university tuition works in Ontario.
-In the period from May to August of 2020, Ryan conducted seven interviews with important individuals and subsequently drew from those interviews as well as dozens of news articles and documents in order to make sense of the trends in uOttawa’s undergraduate tuition and the factors that caused them including government and university policies.
-While initially created for the Fulcrum, Ryan eventually posted the finished article to Medium in December of that year.
+In the period from May to August of 2020, I conducted seven interviews with important individuals and subsequently drew from those interviews as well as dozens of news articles and documents in order to make sense of the trends in uOttawa’s undergraduate tuition and the factors that caused them including government and university policies.
+I eventually posted the finished article to Medium in December of that year.

-In the spring of 2020, after Ryan’s first year of university, he launched the CivNews podcast.
+In the spring of 2020, after my first year of university, I launched the CivNews podcast.
 The podcast was intended to help inform people’s understanding of the Canadian public service by providing news coverage of stories focused on bureaucracy as a compliment to the news media’s more popular coverage of elected representatives.
 The COVID-19 pandemic began changing federal bureaucracy and this provided copious important stories to cover.
-A few episodes in, the podcast evolved to include interviews, which gave Ryan and his guests the opportunity to explore complex political topics through conversation.
+A few episodes in, the podcast evolved to include interviews, which gave me and my guests the opportunity to explore complex political topics through conversation.

-In 2021, Ryan got his first job in the federal government as a policy analyst for Crown-Indigenous Relations and Northern Affairs Canada (CIRNAC).
-In this job, he mainly conducted research that informed the development of new proposals for funding programs that are meant to strengthen First Nations governments across Canada.
-Ryan was also invited to deliver an informal presentation on the current state of homelessness in Canada during a lunch-and-learn session.
+In 2021, I got my first job in the federal government as a policy analyst for Crown-Indigenous Relations and Northern Affairs Canada (CIRNAC).
+In this job, I mainly conducted research that informed the development of new proposals for funding programs that are meant to strengthen First Nations governments across Canada.
+I was also invited to deliver an informal presentation on the current state of homelessness in Canada during a lunch-and-learn session.

-In 2022, Ryan returned to the federal government as a policy analyst working for the Public Health Agency of Canada (PHAC).
+In 2022, I returned to the federal government as a policy analyst working for the Public Health Agency of Canada (PHAC).
 At that time, the agency’s governance committees had already restructured and expanded to deal with the worst periods of the COVID-19 pandemic.
 Consequently, the changing nature of the pandemic as well as the uncertainty regarding how the pandemic will trend in the future caused the agency’s committees to restructure themselves again.
-Ryan was involved in writing policy documents that helped the governance committees in this restructuring process by giving them resources to clarify their responsibilities and rules to make running committee meetings easier.
-It was here that Ryan co-wrote his first briefing note, which is an important milestone for any policy analyst.
+I was involved in writing policy documents that helped the governance committees in this restructuring process by giving them resources to clarify their responsibilities and rules to make running committee meetings easier.
+It was here that I co-wrote my first briefing note, which is an important milestone for any federal government analyst.

-Ryan’s perspective on government affairs has been shaped by his experiences, and he has seen a lot, sometimes from the inside.
-He was a journalist during the 2019 federal election campaign, he worked for CIRNAC when First Nations governments began searching for unmarked graves near former residential schools, he worked for PHAC as the rise and fall of the Omicron variant changed the pandemic and prompted PHAC to change in turn, and finally he worked for the Privy Council Office’s ATIP team at the time when Parliament was studying the Access to Information Act and seeking insight from current and former Privy Council Office and ATIP officials.
-This has given Ryan an intimate knowledge and understanding of how government works not just through its formal processes but also through its informal norms, conventions and cultures.
+My perspective on government affairs has been shaped by my experiences, and I have seen a lot, often from the inside.
+I was a journalist during the 2019 federal election campaign, I worked for CIRNAC when First Nations governments began searching for unmarked graves near former residential schools, I worked for PHAC as the rise and fall of the Omicron variant changed the COVID-19 pandemic and prompted PHAC to change in turn, and finally I worked for the Privy Council Office’s ATIP team at the time when Parliament was studying the Access to Information Act and seeking insight from current and former PCO and ATIP officials.
+This has given me an intimate knowledge and understanding of how government works, not just through its formal processes but also through its informal norms, conventions and cultures.

 My Work Experience